 6 – Have a drink on the terraces of the Cale de la Savatte, as the sun goes down, opposite the superb panorama of the Maine river flowing in front of the château

-15 MINUTES FROM YOUR SLOW CAMP,
+15 MINUTES FROM YOUR SLOW VILLAGE,

 DISCOVER THE LARGEST THEME PARK